 The time server type determines which servers adjust their clocks to maintain a common time source.
-Time synchronization provided in NetWare supports four types of "Time Servers" on page 5: "Single Reference Time Server" on page 5, "Reference Time Server" on page 8, "Primary Time Server" on page 6 and the "Secondary Time Server" on page 9.
+Time synchronization provided in NetWare supports four types of "Time Servers" on page 12, the "Single Reference Time Server" on page 12, the "Reference Time Server" on page 16, the "Primary Time Server" on page 14 and the "Secondary Time Server" on page 17.